bekk/bekk-christmas/post/react/can-you-feel-the-suspense.md

 </Suspense>
 ```

-Here we have a chunk named ```ChristmasAlbum```.
+The example shows a chunk named `ChristmasAlbum`.
 Instead of a regular import statement we use React.lazy.
 React.lazy takes a function, that must call a dynamic import, as an argument.
 This returns a Promise which resolves to a module exporting a React component.

-As ```ChristmasAlbum``` is dynamically imported, we wrap the component in Suspense.
-Suspense will try to render ```ChristmasAlbum```.
-If the chunk is not ready and loaded completely, the Suspense component will render the fallback component until it can render ```ChristmasAlbum``` successfully.
+Because `ChristmasAlbum` is dynamically imported, we wrap the component in a Suspense component.
+Suspense will try to render `ChristmasAlbum`.
+If the chunk is not loaded completely and ready to render, the Suspense component will render the fallback component until it can render ChristmasAlbum successfully.

-## Waiting in Suspense